Faculty of Engineering and Applied Science Project Summaries

 Supervisor name: Mohamed Youssef

-Project title: Oil/Gas Plant Backbone Power Supply
+Project title: Power Supply for the Telecom Applications

 Student responsibilities/tasks: